SoftwareHeritage/swhapguide/SWHAP@Pisa.md

 landmark legacy software source code, a joint initiative of Software Heritage and the University of Pisa, in collaboration with UNESCO.

-TBD: add Kat and Ken, and summary of enhancements.
+TBD : add Kat and Ken, and summary of enhancements.

 Section {@sec:processabs} provides an *abstract* view of SWHAP, its steps, documents and resources.
 No specific assumptions on the *tools, platforms and